Mercer County NJ Bicycle & Pedestrian Accident Injury Attorneys

 We Fight to Protect the Rights of Injured Pedestrians and Bicyclists in Mercer County NJ

-Our personal injury lawyers have handled numerous pedestrian and bicycle accident cases over the years with outstanding results.
+Our personal injury lawyers at Kamensky Cohen & Riechelson have handled numerous pedestrian and bicycle accident cases over the years with outstanding results.
 If you or a loved one is injured, be confident in the knowledge that our attorneys will offer you comfort and assurance that your case is a priority and that the results will not only be appropriate to your needs but will exceed your expectations.

 Contact our Trenton NJ Bike Accident Attorneys for a Free Consultation

 If you or someone close to you has been injured in a bicycle or pedestrian accident, we are here to help you pursue compensation for your losses.
-Contact us online or by telephone to arrange a consultation with an experienced New Jersey bike accident lawyer.
+Contact us online or by telephone at (609) 528-2596 to receive a free consultation with an experienced New Jersey bike and pedestrian accident lawyer at Kamensky Cohen & Riechelson today.